rust-unofficial/too-many-lists/text/first.md

 Could not compile `lists`.
 ```

 Whoops, `pop` has to return a value, and we're not doing that yet.
 We *could* return `None`, but in this case it's probably a better idea to return `unimplemented!()`, to indicate that we aren't done implementing the function. `unimplemented!()` is a macro (`!` indicates a macro) that panics (basically just crashes) the program when we get to it.
-Unconditional panics have a special type that unifies with any other type, so we can "return" it where an Option is expected.

 ```
     pub fn pop(&mut self) -> Option<T> {